Spec Ops: The Line: Narrative design

 Spec Ops: The Line includes several choices for players to make.
-According to Williams, it was a key concept to be featured right from the start of the game's development.
-The game does not feature a morality system, but instead has situations that give players some freedom of choice.
-The consequences of some of these choices were deliberately made unclear in an attempt to make them more realistic, encouraging players to explore the other potential options not directly presented by the game.
+According to Williams, it was a key concept to be featured right from the start of development.
+There is no morality system, but instead has situations that give players some freedom of choice.
+The consequences of some of these choices were deliberately made unclear in an attempt to make them more realistic, encouraging players to explore the other potential options not directly presented.
 These choices were inspired by Fallout 3, and are often between: "what the character knows and what the player would maybe try and do".
 To make choices more realistic, and to increase the impact of the story, the team put in a lot of morally ambiguous choices and "bad or worse" decisions.
 Combat sequences sometimes force players to make split-second decisions and accept whatever the consequences are.
 Through these choices, the team hoped to have prompted players to examine their own inner emotions, and provided different experiences for players without having a branching storyline.
 Replay value was also considered when the development team was designing these choices.

 The game's moral choices do not have any connection to gameplay, as the team feared that players would view them as gameplay mechanics and disconnect them from the story.
 The consequences of each choice were designed to be unpredictable to create tension for the player.
 Both approaches are applied to let players make decisions based on their own will instead of "gaming the system".
 Williams also added that they attempted to make violence in the game "meaningful".
 While the game's basic premise is to have the Delta Squad rescue civilians in Dubai, the game by its nature tasks players to kill with their firearms.
 Therefore, the team added a lot of dialogue to justify and rationalize the characters' violent actions, creating complex plot points, drama and climaxes.
 The team also added conversations between enemy soldiers in an attempt to humanize them.
 The choice system was originally designed to be similar to Fable II, where after a player makes a decision, they cannot reload the game and choose differently unless they start a new game.
 This was later removed due to the game's structure as a shooter, as the team feared that it might make the game unwinnable and cause players to feel frustrated.
-Williams later added that adding achievements to the game was a mistake, as it disrupts the game's narrative.
+Williams later added that adding achievements was a mistake, as it disrupts the game's narrative.